Freedom of religion in Singapore: City Harvest Church criminal breach of trust case

 In October 2015, following a years-long trial, City Harvest Church founder Kong Hee and five other church officials were found guilty of the misappropriation of S$50 million in church funds, S$24 million of which were used to invest in sham bonds to bankroll the pop music career of his wife, Ho Yeow Sun.
 The case was the biggest criminal breach of trust case in the history of Singapore.
 While defendants argued that their actions were meant to further a religious cause, namely evangelism through Ho's entry into the world of pop music, the trial ended with all six convicted, jailed and permanently barred from having overall administrative control of any charity.

-Arrest of Shincheonji church members
+Probe into Shincheonji

-In February 2020, Singapore began a probe into the unregistered local chapter of the Korean new religious movement Shincheonji Church of Jesus.
-The apocalyptic, messianic sect was known for being the centre of the first COVID-19 outbreak in South Korea.
+In February 2020, Singapore began a probe into the unregistered local chapter of the South Korean new religious movement Shincheonji Church of Jesus.
+The apocalyptic, messianic sect was known for being the centre and cause of the first large-scale COVID-19 outbreak in South Korea.
 The group had fewer than 100 members in Singapore and operated covertly through a front company called Spasie Enrichment.
 The Ministry of Home Affairs said the group had earlier tried, and failed, to register a company under the name of Heavenly Culture, World Peace and Restoration of Light.